Potla1995/Chuuko-demo-Koi-ga-Shitai/3/src/chapter4.md

 Hearing that, the president falls down on her knees limply.

 "Well then.
-About your feelings... well, I'll accept them."
+About your feelings... well, I'll acknowledge them."

 With that, we leave the Student Council room.